Contact an Experienced NJ Special Needs Trust (SNT) Attorney Today.

 There are two general requirements for a Third Party special needs trust.
 First, these trusts must be established by someone other than the disabled beneficiary.
 Third-Party Trusts are usually established by parents, grandparents, aunts, uncles, siblings, friends, or any other independent party with no legal duty to support the trust beneficiary.
 A spouse cannot establish a third-party special needs trust for his or her spouse.
 The second key requirement is that these trusts be established with funds that the beneficiary has no ownership interest in.

 Third-Party Trusts can be customized to the needs and goals of the person creating the trust and can therefore be part of a more traditional estate plan.
 These trusts can be revocable or irrevocable, and most significantly, do not require any “payback provisions” to New Jersey, or the Federal government (Medicaid) upon the death of the beneficiary.
 Payback provisions to the state should always be avoided when possible.
-I’ll explain this point further in section which follows later on this page.
+I’ll explain this point further in the section which follows later on this page.

 This type of trust is also referred to as a (d)(4)(A) trust and is generally called a “First Party Special Needs Trust”.
 To establish a legal First Person Special Needs Trust in New Jersey, the trust must satisfy the legal requirements set forth below: